 I have had so many people call me because they can’t deal with their existing kitchens any longer.
-Some of the many factors leading to a kitchen remodel include an ill-conceived layout not conducive to cooking or entertaining, lack of storage space, inadequate lighting, inefficient appliances and a dated “look” and “feel” all around.
+Some of the many factors leading to a kitchen remodel include an ill-conceived layout not conducive to cooking or entertaining, lack of storage space, inadequate lighting, inefficient appliances, a dated “look” and “feel” all around or maybe their kitchen table just isn’t big enough so what they really want is an extending dining table and 6 chairs.
 Now imagine you have those same complaints but are entering into your senior years and can no longer move around like you once could decades ago?
 In this blog post, I want to talk about kitchen remodeling tips necessary for seniors aging in place in Geneva IL and across the suburban Chicagoland area.

 The term “aging in place” refers to those active older Americans who want to live safely and independently in their own homes instead of moving to a senior community.
 Sometimes the phrases “barrier-free” and “universal design” are used interchangeably with “aging in place”, which is another way to say that all members of the family are able to function in the space, regardless of age and ability.